Buddhism in Japan: Kamakura Buddhism (1185–1333) - new schools of Buddhism

+Muromachi period (1336–1573) and Azuchi–Momoyama period (1573–1603)

-Late Medieval Buddhism (1300-1467)
+Late Medieval Buddhism (1336–1467)

 During this period, the new "Kamakura schools" continued to develop and began to consolidate themselves as unique and separate traditions.
 However, as Deal and Ruppert note, "most of them remained at the periphery of Buddhist institutional power and, in some ways, discourse during this era."
 They further add that it was only "from the late fifteenth century onward that these lineages came to increasingly occupy the center of Japanese Buddhist belief and practice."
 The only exception is Rinzai Zen, which attained prominence earlier (13th century).
 Meanwhile, the "old" schools and lineages continued to develop in their own ways and remained influential.

 The new schools' independence from the old schools did not happen all at once.
 In fact, the new schools remained under the old schools' doctrinal and political influence for some time.
 For example, Ōhashi Toshio has stressed how during this period, the Jōdo sect was mainly seen as a subsidiary or temporary branch sect of Tendai.
 Furthermore, not all monks of the old sects were antagonistic to the new sects.

 During the height of the medieval era, political power was decentralized and shrine-temple complexes were often competing with each other for influence and power.
 These complexes often controlled land and multiple manors, and also maintained military forces of warrior monks which they used to battle with each other.
 In spite of the instability of this era, the culture of Buddhist study and learning continued to thrive and grow.

 Furthermore, though there were numerous independent Buddhist schools and lineages at this time, many monks did not exclusively belong to one lineage and instead traveled to study and learn in various temples and seminaries.
 This tendency of practicing in multiple schools or lineages was termed shoshū kengaku.
 It became much more prominent in the medieval era due to the increased social mobility that many monks enjoyed.

 Both the Kamakura shogunate (1192–1333) and the Ashikaga shogunate (1336–1573) supported and patronized the "Five Mountains culture" (Gozan Jissetsu Seido) of Rinzai Zen.
 This Rinzai Zen tradition was centered on the ten "Five Mountain" temples (five in Kyoto and five in Kamakura).
 Besides teaching zazen meditation, they also pursued studies in esoteric Buddhism and in certain art forms like calligraphy and poetry.
 A pivotal early figure of Rinzai was Enni Ben'en (1202–1280), a high-ranking and influential monk who was initiated into Tendai and Shingon.
 He then traveled to China to study Zen and later founded Tōfukuji.